Nagajyothichinta/ex1-prompt/README.md

 3. Quality control and reliability
 AI-generated content can contain errors and inaccuracies, which can be especially critical in applications like healthcare or legal services.
 In the medical field, for instance, generative AI systems are used to generate preliminary radiology reports based on medical imaging data.
 Such systems aim to assist radiologists by providing quick analyses.
 However, the generated reports have been reported to occasionally contain errors, misinterpretations, or missed critical details in comparison to reports created by human radiologists.
-Limitations of generative AI
+# Limitations of generative AI
 1. Limited creativity and innovation
 While generative AI is a remarkable tool for generating creative content, it is crucial to recognize generative AI limitations and acknowledge it is not a replacement for human creativity.
 It may lack the depth of emotional understanding, intuition, and cultural insight that human creators bring to the table.
 2. Lack of complex context understanding
 Generative AI faces challenges in comprehending nuanced content, which can lead to misinterpretation and misapplication.
 It struggles with sarcasm, metaphors, and cultural subtleties, which makes it prone to generating content that is contextually incorrect or inappropriate.
 To navigate these generative AI limitations, it’s crucial to implement human oversight and content review mechanisms, especially in applications where context understanding is paramount, such as social media moderation or customer support.
 3. Limited adaptability and customization
 Generative AI models can be challenging to tailor to specific business needs.
-For example, companies that have already adopted generative AI models say that they may struggle with understanding industry-specific jargon and nuances.

-Off-the-shelf models may not always align with your company’s unique requirements, calling for significant customization.
+For example, companies that have already adopted generative AI models say that they may struggle with understanding industry-specific jargon and nuances.Off-the-shelf models may not always align with your company’s unique requirements, calling for significant customization.
 This can be time-consuming and costly.

-# Topic 2: Overview of Large Language Models (LLMs) Aim:
+# Topic 2: Overview of Large Language Models (LLMs)
+# Aim:
 •	To provide a foundational understanding of LLMs, including their structure, function, and practical applications.
 # Procedure:
 Large Language Models (LLMs) are advanced neural networks that excel in processing and generating human-like language.
 They are